Becky Harvey, MA CCC-SLP

 Began at Teachwell:

 This question brings to mind one of my favorite quotes, "Language exerts hidden power, like the moon on the tides."
 I always knew I wanted a career that would impact the lives of others, specifically children, for the better.
 An extended family member had a great career as a speech-language pathologist and directed me to look into it.
 I was instantly hooked.
 Communication is essential in every aspect of life from newborns to the elderly.
 My passion is to ensure access to this basic human right for all of the individuals I work with.

 What did you think you were going to be when you grew up?

 A pediatrician.
 But there was a short time when I swore I was going to be a professional athlete (I'm only five foot - ha!)

 What or who most inspires you?

 My family.
 My parents were essential in guiding me and shaping so many of the core values I have.
 My siblings have always been my biggest cheerleaders.
-And now, my husband and girls inspire me to be the best me that I can be, personally and professionally.
+And now, my husband and 3 kids inspire me to be the best me that I can be, personally and professionally.

 Seeing the trends across the state and country regarding the shortage of speech-language pathologists, I was instantly drawn into how Teachwell is thinking forward and embracing the future.

 What are you proudest of?

 Professionally, receiving the South Dakota Speech-Language-Hearing Association's Volunteerism award in 2016 and 2022 as well as the award for Contributions in the Schools for Outstanding Clinical Practice and Leadership in South Dakota in 2020.
 Personally, being mom to my daughters, Quinnly and Chandler, and son, Otis.
 I love creating memories with them and my husband, Chris.